kristenvaccaro/interaction-design/assignments.md

 Due Week 10 Friday, 11:59PM

 You will provide an overview of the development of your application & implement a portion as a website.
+Notes: Late days cannot be used for the final submission due to grading deadlines (a limited number of exceptions may be possible, reach out to me well in advance).
+The final submission will be 50% of the Design Assignments grade, the other 50% will be an average of assignments 1-9.

 [Instructions](https://docs.google.com/document/d/1GcvxMZ7_ihoFjwwzi_eOzZzZ44d2wEp4f56A3wM2ddo/edit?usp=sharing)